junxit/us-congress-bills-119/metadata.md

 - Sen. Slotkin, Elissa [D-MI] (S001208)

+## Committees (1)

+- Senate — Indian Affairs Committee

 ## Actions

 - 2025-02-19 — Introduced in Senate
 - 2025-02-19 — Read twice and referred to the Committee on Indian Affairs.
+- 2025-03-05 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2025-09-29 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-70.
+- 2025-09-29 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-70.
+- 2025-09-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 175.